 As I sit here on the eve of 2018 the thought that comes to mind is: well, I’m glad that’s over.
 2017 was a hard year.

-Don’t get me wrong, there was a lot to be thankful for this year!
+Don’t get me wrong, there was a lot to be thankful for!
 One of the things that I love about doing these year in review posts is it forces me to catalogue all wonderful things that happened over the past year.
 My heart tends to stray a bit too much towards pessimism/cynicism, so this is a great reminder of all the new things I did; the music, books and movies I enjoyed; the places I travelled; and the accomplishments, failures and lessons I learned over a year in the life.

 But if I’m being really and truly honest, this was one the most emotionally and spiritually tough years I’ve been through to date.
 There were some dark days, with a lot of cursing at the sky and raising my fist at my father on high.